kipland-m/imgy/README.md

 ### Features to implement!
 Here's what is currently on my plate to add/fix/improve on within *imgy*

-- [ ] Create first 'release' for first working version and begin adding new features using branching
-- [ ] Once an official build/release is made, work on uploading to apt-get
 - [ ] Improve command line interaction (allow user to input size, optional flags)
+	- [x] Allow user to input custom size
+	- [ ] Add logic for optional flags
-- [ ] Clean up comment walls of text
+- [x] Clean up comment walls of text
 - [ ] Implement feature to allow users to keep aspect ratio (i.e. only giving one dimension)
 - [ ] Start brainstorming on adding support for PNGs
 - [ ] Start brainstorming on adding additional resizing algorithms (allow users to select which is used via flags)
+- [ ] Create first 'release' for first working version and begin adding new features using branching
+- [ ] Once an official build/release is made, work on uploading to apt-get

 ## Example usage (as of now):
 - Compiling